Wendy's International, Inc. and IAWS Group, plc announce strategic alliance

 Cuisine de France utilizes European baking technology

 Cuisine de France, acclaimed for its technology and expertise in manufacturing par-baked products, is best known for its signature baguettes.
-The company currently supplies more than 300 distinctive and high quality breads, confectionery and savory products to more than 5,000 retail accounts in Ireland and the U.K. Retail customers include supermarket and convenience stores, including chains such as Spar, Stat Oil, Tesco and Londis.
+The company currently supplies more than 300 distinctive and high quality breads, confectionery and savoury products to more than 5,000 retail accounts in Ireland and the U.K. Retail customers include supermarket and convenience stores, including chains such as Spar, Stat Oil, Tesco and Londis.

 Prospects for continued growth through these outlets are good for Cuisine de France's existing product range and through the introduction of innovative new products, said Ronan McNamee, managing director and co-founder of Cuisine de France.